GUIDE TO GEOLOGIC POINTS OF INTEREST

-We hope this guide will be useful in identifying some interesting geologic features as you travel Interstate 40 between the North Carolina-Tennessee state line and Winston-Salem.
-We encourage you to exit the Interstate when you can and stop, look, and listen to the sights and sounds that make North Carolina a truly natural wonder.
+We hope this guide will be useful in identifying some interesting geologic features as you travel Interstate 26 between the North Carolina-South Carolina state line and Asheville.
+We encourage you to exit the Interstate when you can to stop, look, and listen to the sights and sounds that make North Carolina a truly natural wonder.

 USE OF THE GUIDE

 The guide is keyed to the Interstate mileposts which are small, green signs with white numerals located on the shoulder of the road.
 This guide is designed to be used by travelers going west and north on I-26 from the Welcome Center near the South Carolina line near mile 36.5.
 Travelers going east on I-26 starting near Asheville at milepost 0 should read the guide in reverse order.

 Stopping is not permitted on the Interstate system, except for emergencies.
 However, stops are not necessary to enjoy this guide, as only features visible from a moving car are included.
 While driving and viewing, please observe traffic laws and safety rules.